emanuelen5/emanuelen5.github.io/site/_posts/2019-07-22-cronjob-debugging.md

+---
+finished: true
-# Cronjobs - timely done
+title: Cronjobs - timely done
+date: 2019-07-22
+tags: [cron, bash, linux, debugging]
+categories: miniguide
+---

 If you want something done at a specific time (down to a minute's resolution) with a repetition, then cron is the best.